Pat Reid

 Patrick Robert Reid, (13 November 1910 – 22 May 1990) was a British Army officer and author of history.
 As a British prisoner of war during the Second World War, he was held captive at Colditz Castle when it was designated Oflag IV-C. Reid was one of the few to escape from Colditz, crossing the border into neutral Switzerland in late 1942.

 After the war Reid was a diplomat and administrator before eventually returning to his prewar career in civil engineering.
 He also wrote about his experiences in two best-selling books, which became the basis of a film, TV series and board game.

-Biography

 Early life and education

 Patrick Reid was born in Ranchi, India, the son of John Reid CIE ICS, of Carlow, Ireland, and Alice Mabel Daniell.
 He was educated at St. Dominic's Preparatory School, Cabra, County Dublin, Clongowes Wood College, County Kildare, and Wimbledon College, London, and graduated from King's College London in 1932.
 He then trained as a civil engineer, working for Sir Alexander Gibb & Partners from 1934 to 1937, and becoming an Associate Member of the Institution of Civil Engineers in 1936.